Most cynicism cuts no deeper than the shabby pretences that it mocks, though the world is so shallow that it cuts right through it.

 A thinker hunts not like a lion but like a lone spider, which spins its web out of its own guts, and then waits in the patient dark for thoughts to get tangled in it.

 Intellectual passion resembles rancour more than love.
-It is made up in the main of rivalry, contrariety and spite.
+It lives by rivalry, contrariety and spite.
 ‘My fury,’ said Isaiah, ‘it upheld me.’
 Even those who love truth to their own detriment may not love it purely or selflessly.

 To inspect your specimens of life, you have to stain them with malice and place them under your glassy disengagement.